 Contractors and builders accused of trust fund theft need to speak with an experienced, strategic defense attorney as soon as possible.
 There can be particularly heavy penalties for what appears to be a simple mistake.
 If police try to contact you, exercise your right to remain silent and call our office for a free consultation.
 We will carefully look over your case, as well as recommend next steps in your defense.
 Our affordable fees and flexible payment plans make skilled representation a reality for those facing complex theft charges.

 So, if you or someone you know is facing construction trust fund theft in Colorado, be smart.
-Contact the highly-rated defense lawyers at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the highly-rated defense lawyers at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo by Greyson Joralemon